Ford shakes up top management, promises faster turnaround

 Another key element for 2020 is Ford’s planned introduction later this year of a fully redesigned F-150 full-sized pickup truck, its top profit generator, as well as the Mustang Mach-E electric SUV and the Ford Bronco utility vehicle.

+“We know our results are not good enough,” product development chief Hau Thai-Tang, who on Friday also added responsibility for enterprise product line management and connectivity, said in a telephone interview.

+Thai-Tang said Ford has started to think differently, citing the development of the Mustang Mach-E electric crossover vehicle, and now it needs to scale those learnings across the company faster.
+“That’s exactly what this move was about.”

 Farley joined Ford in 2007 as global head of marketing and sales and went on to lead Lincoln, South America, Ford of Europe and all of Ford’s global markets in successive roles.
-He previously worked at Toyota Motor Corp.
+He previously worked at Toyota Motor Corp (7203.T).

 “We have all the foundation elements of this transformation, so now it’s go time - execution,” he said.